tim-rayner/aoc-2025-java/README.md

-# 🎄 Advent of Code 2025 — Java Solutions
+# 🎄 Advent of Code 2025 — Java Edition

 Each December, Advent of Code releases a series of programming challenges designed to sharpen problem-solving skills and stretch your thinking.
 This year introduces a 12-day format, and I’m using it as a focused opportunity to strengthen my Java fundamentals.